CreativeSDK/web-getting-started-samples/image-editor-ui-angular-express-hi-res/readme.md

 This is an example of using the Creative SDK Image Editor for Web with Angular and Express.
 It shows one way to set up your client and server for **High Resolution image editing**.

-_**Note:** Approval is required for High Resoltion image editing to work in the Web Image Editor.
+_**Note:** Approval is required for High Resolution image editing to work in the Web Image Editor.
 For more information about getting approval, see the [High Resolution image editing guide](https://creativesdk.adobe.com/docs/android/#/articles/highresolution/index.html)._

 ## How to use